Spring-SpringBoard/SpringBoard-Core/doc/source/index.rst

 Assets
 ------

-Any assets (texture files, skyboxes, etc.) should be put in the "springboard/assets" folder, located inside the Spring data directory.

 Core assets can be obtained from the following
 `link <https://drive.google.com/file/d/0B9FQjbVMFgL2LTM2Z1VVaGRZRDQ/view?usp=sharing>`_.
 Once downloaded, they should be extracted, with the resulting folder structure of "springboard/assets/core/".